aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/navigation-and-interaction/actions/_index.md

 ---
-title: Working with Actions in PDF using Aspose.PDF for .NET
+title: Working with Actions in PDF
 linktitle: Actions
 type: docs
 weight: 20
 url: /net/actions/
 description: This section explains how to add actions to the document and form fields programmatically with C#.
-Learn how to Add, Create, and Get Hyperlink in a PDF File.
 lastmod: "2021-06-05"
 sitemap:
     changefreq: "weekly"